Buying a home is stressful. Here’s how to ease your buyers’ anxieties and guide them on a path to an excellent experience

 The more consistent the messaging, the less room for customer misunderstanding and mistrust.

-Tell them what could happen (and what happens next)
+Tell customers what could happen (and what happens next) in the home building process

 Let’s face it: Home building is essentially “outdoor manufacturing,” with 40-plus different companies involved on a single home, where things sometimes don’t go as planned or are out of your control.
 Options get missed, schedules conflict, rainstorms happen.
 It’s important to be honest with your customers about these facts of life from the outset, to prepare them for what may go wrong, which will make it easier for them to accept the unexpected.